nicovanbentum/Scatter/README.md

 ```

 ### Textures
-To interop between Vulkan and OpenGL we need to create all textures are created in Vulkan and exported to OpenGL.
+To interop between Vulkan and OpenGL all textures are created in Vulkan and exported to OpenGL.
 Scatter creates these textures internally when you call ```createTextures(width, height)```.
 When the application ends or you want to resize based on window dimensions you can call ```destroyTextures()``` to invalidate the textures **and** handles.
 Importing to OpenGL requires the handles: